JakeMakesStuff/website/src/pages/blog/neon.md

 description: "How to set up a Rails project where each user's data is stored in a separate Postgres database on Neon."
 ---

-**Legal disclosure:** My company (Web Scale Software Ltd) was paid by Neon to write this blog post.
-This is an advert.
+**Legal disclosure:** Neon commissioned me to develop the following db-per-tenant migration tool and blog post.

 In this tutorial, we are going to build a basic notes application using a database-per-user database architecture with Ruby on Rails.
 This means that each user has their own database that can individually scale.